bmmpxf/mapstory/manual/manual.rst

 Flag tab
 --------

-The Flag tab has not been implemented yet.
+.. note:: The Flag tab has not been implemented yet.

 .. _storylayer.addtab: